Malvern, Worcestershire: Sport

 The Manor Park Club multi-sports complex, close to the town centre, provides indoor and outdoor sports facilities including tennis, squash, indoor bowls, racketball, archery and table tennis.
 It is assisted by grants from various bodies, including the Malvern Hills District Council, the Sport England Lottery, and the Lawn Tennis Association.
 In 2010, a new indoor facility was unveiled at the club by tennis player Tim Henman.
 Traditional outdoor bowls is played on a green in Priory Park.
 Victoria Park in Malvern Link provides space for field sports and tennis.
 Malvern Town F.C. has a football first team that plays in the and which has twice reached the third qualifying round of the FA Cup.
 The Malvern Hills are a popular launching site for hang gliding and paragliding and Malvern has a local hang gliding club.
 Cricket is provided for at Barnards Green Cricket Club, a professional class ground.

 Notable people

-In addition to those born in Malvern, many notable people came to the town to provide or partake of its Hydrotherapy, to be educated or to teach at the large number of independent boarding schools such as Malvern College with its long list of notable alumni, and its elementary school, The Downs, and Malvern St James for girls, that still remain active into the 21st century.
-A significant number of people were scientists at the Telecommunications Research Establishment, and its successor the Royal Radar Establishment, the country's largest secret defence research facility with around 4,000 civil servants and military personnel, and the quango it became (as of 2011), QinetiQ.The Malvern Hills, a designated Area of Outstanding Natural Beauty, have also inspired several poets and novelists.
+In addition to those born in Malvern, many notable people came to the town to provide or partake of its Hydrotherapy, to be educated or to teach at the large number of independent boarding schools such as Malvern College with its long list of notable alumni, and its elementary school, the Downs, and Malvern St James for girls, that still remain active into the 21st century.
+A significant number of people were scientists at the Telecommunications Research Establishment (TRE), and its successor the Royal Radar Establishment, the country's largest secret defence research facility with around 4,000 civil servants and military personnel, and the quango it became (as of 2011), QinetiQ.
+The Malvern Hills, a designated Area of Outstanding Natural Beauty, have also inspired several poets and novelists.